 4. Wash hair and clothes daily

 Throughout the day, pollen particles can get caught in our hair and clothes.
 This often results in a flare of symptoms even when safely indoors.
 Washing or brushing out hair and/or simply changing our clothes once home can prevent any unnecessary irritation.
-If allergies have escalated out of control, standing under a cool shower can also help to bring rapid relief.
+If allergies escalate out of control, stand under a cool shower to help bring rapid relief.

 5. Dry clothes and bed sheets inside